3d-omics/ANMI022_salmonella_micro_hmsc/README.md

 ### 5. Install latest version of HMSC

-Directly from the Github repository.
+Get into R and install it directly from the Github repository.

 ```
 R